-Effective work habits are the cornerstone to successful employment.
-Students are expected to demonstrate productive work habits during all phases of enrollment.
+Effective professional skills are the cornerstone to successful employment.
+Students are expected to demonstrate productive professional skills during all phases of enrollment.
 Instructors will work with students who need assistance in this area to improve the overall possibility for successful employment.